 Responsible Organizational Unit Determine Notification Segment Determine Notification Content Initiate Notification

-University Police
+University Police •

 Emergency Management

 Environmental Health and Safety

-Information Technology
+Information Technology •

-Joint Information Center
+Joint Information Center •

 Office of the Vice President of Administrative Services

 University Communications and Marketing

+Human Resources •

+Research Integrity and Compliance •

+Executive Policy Group

+Facilities Management Operations •
-Testing Emergency Notification, Response, and Evacuation Procedures

-Our institution has procedures in place to test our emergency notification, response, and evacuation procedures on at least an annual basis.
+Testing Emergency Notification, Response and Evacuation Procedures notification, response, and evacuation procedures on at least and exercises.
+These tests follow the Homeland Security Exercise an annual basis.
 Such tests may be announced or unannounced.
 These tests are regularly scheduled, contain drills, exercises, and follow-through activities.
 "Drills" are activities that test a single procedural operation, e.g., an evacuation drill.
 "Exercises" are tests involving coordination of efforts, e.g., a test of the coordination of first responders, including police, firefighters, and emergency medical technicians.
 "Follow-through activities" are designed to review the test, e.g., a survey or interview to obtain feedback from participants.
 Our tests are designed to assess and evaluate our emergency plans and capabilities.

-More information regarding tests of our Emergency Notification System (ENS), emergency response, and emergency evacuation procedures can be found in USF System Policy 6-025: Fire and Emergency Evacuation Drills available via the Office of the General Counsel's website at regulationspolicies.usf.edu/policies-and-procedures/pdfs/ policy-6-025.pdf.
+More information regarding tests of our emergency evacuation procedures can be found in USF System Policy 6-025: Fire and Emergency Evacuation Drills available via the Office of the General Counsel's website at regulationspolicies.usf.edu/policies-an d-procedures/pdfs/policy-6-025.pdf.